Tag: Historical Sites of New Jersey

 The Finns Point Lighthouse is located in the Fort Mott State Park and the afternoon that I was there which was the third Sunday of the month of June, it was not open.
 In fact, it looked like it had never opened for the day.

 The gift shop/information center had a sign from 2019 with the hours of operation and the steps were not well cared for and the gardens around the building were over-grown.
 The lighthouse itself is behind a fence that you can look at but not enter and from what I read online is not open even when it should be if it is too hot or too cold because conditions inside can be impossible.
-From what I have read from online reviews, it looks like it has not been open since pre-COVID for the 2019 season.
+The lighthouse and the Visitors Center will reopen for the 2023 season.

 Fort Mott also has a very good Visitors Center and small museum inside to see the history of the fort, artifacts from the fort and from the war years and all sorts of interesting information on the area.